coreos/butane/docs/development.md

 ### Update docs

 - Copy the `C-exp` spec doc to `C+1-exp`.
 Update the header and the version numbers in the description of the `version` field.
 - Rename the `C-exp` spec doc to `C`.
 Update the header, delete the experimental config warning, and update the version numbers in the description of the `version` field.
+Update the `nav_order` to one less than the previous stable release.
+- Update `docs/specs.md`.
 - Update `docs/migrating-configs.md` for the new spec version.
 Copy the relevant section from Ignition's `doc/migrating-configs.md`, convert the configs to FCCs, convert field names to snake case, and update wording as needed.
 Add subsections for any new FCC-specific features.